acurwen/Workload-1-Repo/README.md

 3. **Installed Jenkins onto the EC2**

-We installed Jenkins onto our EC2 instance to give Jenkins access to our application code.
+We install Jenkins onto our EC2 instance to give Jenkins access to our application code.

-Connected to new EC2 instance (EC2 for Hosting Bank Application) and installed Jenkins.
+I connected to my new EC2 instance (EC2 for Hosting Bank Application) and installed Jenkins per the instructions.
 Installation was successful.

 ![image](https://github.com/user-attachments/assets/58ac7dba-61c4-4134-9874-27889d239e11)

 4. **Created a first admin user account on Jenkins**